mhaemmerle/skypeclj/README.md

 $ while :; do ./mac-x86-skypekit-novideo; sleep 1; done
 ```

-Edit `resources/config.clj` and fill in Skype username, password and the path to the converted key file.
+Pass the start function Skype username, password and the path to the converted key file.

 ```
 $ lein deps
 $ lein trampoline run
 ```

-## Notice

-The plugin registry was taken from the awesome [lazybot](http://github.com/flatland/) project more or less as-is.

 ## License